 This is why we can have police officers kill children and have white folks bending over backwards to say, Well, probably it was justified, there was probably something we don't know.
 But there's a historical context for this kind of depiction of black folks which we, as a country, intentionally don't get taught.
 For example, I remembering seeing this old ad [for a carnival game] at a county fair.
 I don't know what decade it was from, and the point of the game was that you could throw balls at a black child and the child would get dunked.
 If we don't understand [that history], then none of this makes sense.

 How do you respond to the site and workshop's detractors?

-People are misconstruing the message that it is inappropriate for white people to process their feelings [about systemic racism] and make their feelings primary in cross-racial spaces with people of color.
-Because, if I have set you on fire, that's not the time for me to be like, Oh, I didn't realize I set you on fire, I don't know why I did that.
+People are misconstruing the message that it is inappropriate for white people to process their feelings [about systemic racism] and make their feelings primary in cross-racial spaces with people of colour.
+Because, if I have set you on fire, that's not the time for me to be like, Oh, I didn't realise I set you on fire, I don't know why I did that.
 At that moment, I should be focused on helping put the fire out on you so that you're not burning alive.
 That's the appropriate response.

 So what people are misconstruing is that white people should not have feelings, white people should just shut down and do the work.
 I'm a firm believer that feelings are valid and important; it's what we do with them that makes the difference.
 So that's why we're creating a separate space for white folks where they learn the tools to process their feelings so they're no longer stopped by it.
 They're building a new community of anti-racist white folks to be in relation with.
 That's why I created this program.
-Because it's a terrible burden to put on marginalized folks to educate people of privilege when they are still trying to put out their own fire.
-I'm doing this work so that individual people of color don't have to.
+Because it's a terrible burden to put on marginalised folks to educate people of privilege when they are still trying to put out their own fire.
+I'm doing this work so that individual people of colour don't have to.